nfdi4plants/ARC-specification/ARC specification.md

 ## Appendix: Conversion of ARCs to RO Crates

 [Research Object Crate](https://www.researchobject.org/ro-crate/) is a lightweight approach, based on schema.org, to packaging research data together with their metadata.
-An ARC can be augmented into an RO Crate placing a metadata file `ro-crate-metadata.json` into the top-level ARC folder, which must conform to the [RO Crate specification](https://www.researchobject.org/ro-crate/1.1/).
+An ARC can be augmented into an RO Crate by placing a metadata file `ro-crate-metadata.json` into the top-level ARC folder, which must conform to the [RO Crate specification](https://www.researchobject.org/ro-crate/1.1/).
 The ARC root folder is then simultaneously the RO-Crate Root.
 It is recommended to adhere to the following conventions when creating this file:

 - The root data entity description are taken from the "Investigation Description" term in `isa.investigation.xlsx`.
 - The root data entity authors are taken from the "Investigation Contacts" in `isa.investigation.xlsx`: